bjacobel/rak/README.md

   - Coverage stats will be automatically uploaded, but you'll need to authorize Codecov against your GitHub account and add the app to the repo to get pull request comments with coverage information.
   - Make sure to update the badge at the top of the readme to point to your new Codecov SVG.
 - Updating the readme to remove all the stuff about the boilerplate and to say a bit about your new project.
-- Removing or modifying the example actions/reducers/services to do... whatever your new app does.
+- Removing or modifying the example components and services to do... whatever your new app does.

 ### Deployment